 - Anything that is not the wish of the person with the disability

-If you are denied, and/or not satisfied with services, you may email us here , or call us at (800) 562-2702 to request a copy of our Grievance Procedure.
+If you are denied, and/or not satisfied with services, you may view information about our Grievance Procedure and Form here .

 Advocate in a Timely Manner